jbosstools/jbosstools-integration-stack/README.md

 Second build the aggregate:

-      $ cd .../jbosstools-integration-stack/aggregate-site
+      $ cd .../jbosstools-integration-stack/site
       $ mvn clean install

-Then look for the site_assembly.zip file in your repository.
+Then look for the integration-stack-master*.zip file in your repository.

 If you just want to check if things compile/ build you can run: